 She built a regimen for herself that she could stick with and embraces the trail as an adventure that brings her joy.
 “I’m an athlete and I run almost every day, even in the winter,” she says.
 Cathy wants to make the most of what God gave her and she loves to meet people on the trail.
 Like a magnet, she attracts others to her warm, caring and genuine nature.
 She strikes up conversations with other runners and enjoys pouring love into those whom she meets along the way.

 It’s only been a few years and now she has a whole shelf of medals.
 She has run races in multiple seasons, including sunshine, snow, warmth and cold.
 One of her biggest dreams was to run a race with her daughter, which they recently did together.
-They since have enjoyed several races together, including celebrating their fourth annual run of that first race, the Minnesota Hot Dash.
+They have since shared running for joy together, including celebrating their fourth annual run of that first race, the Minnesota Hot Dash.

 “I just want to make the most of what God gave me.”
 Cathy proclaims.
 “It’s never too late to start or try something new – or to go back to something you love – every day is a chance for a new beginning.
 I hope to make the most of everything I’ve had in my life – my marriage, friends, family, work.”
 She states, “I am not a human being, I’m a human ‘be-coming.’
 Until I draw my last breath, I am still a work in progress.
 I want to be everything God wants me to be.
 I may not achieve that in every moment, but I am trying.”